Officialn0pe121/irp-moneywash/README.md

 # Invictus Money Wash
-Script provides a way for players to wash their hard earned dirty money Open an issue with any bugs you find and I will work on them as soon as I can!
+Script provides a way for players to wash their hard earned dirty money<br>
+Open an issue with any bugs you find and I will work on them as soon as I can!

 # Installation